cnnor/design-patterns-ts/README.md

 Design patterns are reusable solutions to common problems in software design and engineering.
 They are templates for handling the creation, structure, and behavior of your system.

+The most popular design patterns are implemented in this repository, using understandable analogies and simple use cases.

 ## ⚙️ Installation

 1. Use `git clone` to copy the new repository to your machine.